MeghlaB/GoZayaan/README.md

 4. Run the project
 bash
 npm run dev
-The app should now be running on http://localhost:5173 (if using Vite).
+The app should now be running on http://localhost:5173 .

-📁 Project Structure
+Project Structure
 arduino

 gayzoan/